-Grayson Hancock - Associate Director of Bands Grayson Hancock is an Assistant Director of Bands at Godley Independent School District.
-Mr. Hancock is very excited about his first year with the Pride of Godley where he will take part in the instruction of the High School Marching Band, assists with High School concert bands, directors the Godley Middle School Concert Band, and instructs all level brass including all beginner brass classes.
+Grayson Hancock - Assistant Director of Bands Grayson Hancock is an Assistant Director of Bands at Godley Independent School District.
+This is Mr. Hancock's second year with the Pride of Godley.
+He takes part in the instruction of the High School Marching Band, assists with High School concert bands, directors the Godley Middle School Concert Band, and instructs all level brass including all beginner brass classes.
 Prior to coming to Godley, Mr. Hancock was a Marching and Music Technician, Indoor Winds Instructor and private lesson instructor specializing in brass and visual movement for the Whitesboro Bands during the 2018 and 2019 seasons.
 During his time at Whitesboro, the Pride of Whitesboro achieved a Silver Medal finish at the 2019 UIL Texas State Marching band contest.
 Several students under his instruction achieved Superior ratings in Solo and Ensemble, made All-State Band and marched DCI World Class drum corps.
 And prior to his time at Whitesboro, Mr. Hancock was the Abilene Christian University Basketball Band Director for the 2017-2018 NCAA Division I basketball season.